mbacvanski/crouton-setup/README.md

 ## Install:

 Will install all the above listed things.
+Run:

 ```shell
 sudo apt-get update